graphql/graphql-spec/spec/Section 3 -- Type System.md

 A `Union` defines a list of possible types; similar to interfaces, whenever the type system claims a union will be returned, one of the possible types will be returned.

+A `Tagged Type` defines a list of possible fields; whenever the type system references a tagged type, exactly one of the possible fields must be present and all others must be omitted.

 Finally, oftentimes it is useful to provide complex structs as inputs to GraphQL field arguments or variables; the `Input Object` type allows the schema